ncl-icb-analytics/dbt-OLIDS/README.md

 ## Source Generation Automation

-Automated workflow for generating sources and staging models from Snowflake metadata:
+We use an automated workflow for generating sources and staging models from Snowflake metadata.
+This workflow is not scheduled and must be executed manually.

+**IMPORTANT:** Note that running the sources workflow will destructively re-create sources.yml and all staging models.
+This includes any tests or descriptions assigned to those models.

 ```bash
 cd scripts/sources